ucsb-cs9/s25/_lab/lab04.md

 ### testFile.py
 This file will contain unit tests using pytest to test if your `network_path_exists` functionality is correct.
 You should create various network scenarios (with and without solutions) and check if the traversal is correct.
 Write at least one test where a solution exists (different than the one provided in these instructions), and another test where a solution does not exist.

-## Security Relevance
+## Cross-Disciplinary Relevance
 Understanding traversal algorithms is essential in cybersecurity for:

-1. Network mapping and vulnerability assessment
+1. **Networking**: Dynamically discovering routes when static routing tables fail and verifying connectivity between systems
-2. Tracing attack paths and lateral movement possibilities
+2. **Cybersecurity**: Identifying potential attack paths through a network and testing network segmentation effectiveness
-3. Identifying isolation or segmentation problems in networks
+3. **Military Communications**: Establishing redundant communication paths in contested environments
-4. Developing countermeasures to block possible attack paths
+4. **Graph Theory**: Solving reachability problems in directed graphs

-By implementing this stack-based traversal algorithm, you're learning a fundamental approach used in security tools that analyze potential attack vectors through networks.
+By implementing this stack-based traversal algorithm, you're learning a fundamental approach used in network analysis tools, routing protocols, and security assessment frameworks that discover and analyze paths through networks.

 ## Submission
 Once you're done with writing your class/function definitions and tests, submit your lab04.py, Stack.py and testFile.py files to the Lab04 assignment on Gradescope.
 There will be various unit tests Gradescope to ensure your code is working correctly based on the specifications given in this lab.